-Behavioural modelling of integrated circuits with macromodels has evolved into an established modelling technique [1], particularly after Boyle et al. [2] published a computationally efficient operational amplifier macromodel that included a mixture of first and second order device charcteristics.
+EHAVIOURAL modelling of integrated circuits with D macromodels has evolved into an established modelling technique [1], particularly after Boyle et al. [2] published a computationally efficient operational amplifier macromodel that included a mixture of first and second order device charcteristics.
 A macromodel in this context implies a collection of linear and non-linear simulation component models, combined as a subcircuit, where the simulated electrical signals at the subcircuit input-output pins appear to be similar to those generated by a physical device.
-Adding Ques equation-defined device (EDD) technology [3,4] to behavioural macromodelling introduces a powerful algebraic capability for specifying the non-linear properties of semiconductor devices and integrated circuits.
-This approach has become more firmly entrenched with the adoption of the Verilog-A hardware description language for compact semiconductor device modelling [5].
-Although Verilog-A compact device modelling is well established for compact semiconductor device modelling, its use for conventional circuit macromodelling is often assumed or implied by the nature of the hardware description language.
-This paper proposes a structured route for compact macromodelling from original specification through preliminary model design, with equation-defined defined device technology, to final optimized Verilog-A macromodel, via Verilog-A model synthesis.
-To demonstrate the proposed macromodelling procedure the properties and relationships between current conveyor macromodels, at different levels of circuit abstraction, are described.
-A number of Qucs [6] simulation test-bench circuits, plus typical simulation data are also included, and their performance compared.
+Adding Qucs equation-defined device (EDD) technology [3,4] to behavioural macromodelling introduces a powerful algebraic capability for specifying the non-linear properties of semiconductor devices and integrated circuits.
+This approach has become more firmly entrenched with the adoption of the Verilog-A hardware description language for compact semiconductor device modelling [5][16].
+Although Verilog-A device modelling is well established for compact semiconductor device model construction, its use for conventional circuit macromodelling is often assumed or implied by the nature of the hardware description language.
+This paper proposes a structured route for behavioural compact macromodelling from original specification through preliminary model design, with equation-defined defined device technology, to a final optimized Verilog-A module, via model synthesis.
+To demonstrate the proposed macromodelling procedure the properties and relationships between current conveyor macromodels, at different levels of circuit abstraction and signal levels, are described.
+A number of Qucs [6] and Qucs-S [17] simulation test-bench circuits, plus typical simulation data are also included, and their performance compared.